ravenawk/patsbytes/content/articles/ansible_collections.md

 collections_paths=~/.ansible/collections:/opt/ansible/collections
 ```

-Let's run the `ansible-config` dump command again.
+Let's run the _ansible-config_ dump command again.

 ```bashsession {linenos=false,hl_lines=[4]}
 $ ansible-config dump | grep COLLECTIONS_PATHS
 COLLECTIONS_PATHS(/home/pbytes/Projects/ansible/ansible.cfg) = ['/home/pbytes/.ansible/collections', '/opt/ansible/collections']
 ```

-Notice `ansible-config dump` shows which ansible.cfg is setting these new values, just like it showed it was using defaults before.
+Notice _ansible-config dump_ shows which ansible.cfg is setting these new values, just like it showed it was using defaults before.

-### Installing collections
-We install a collection at the command line with `ansible-galaxy collection install <collection-name>`.

-Before we do that, let's check if there are any collections on our system.
-We do this by using `ansible-galaxy collection list`.
+Our path is configured, let's check if there are any collections on our system in those paths.
+We do this by using _ansible-galaxy collection list_.

 ```bashsession
 $ ansible-galaxy collection list